Longhorn-Developers/UT-Dining/README.md

 1. **Fork the Repository**

-   Go to the [UT Dining Hall repository](https://github.com/EthanL06/ut-dining.git) and click the [Fork](https://github.com/EthanL06/ut-dining/fork) button in the top-right corner of the page.
+   Go to the [UT Dining repository](https://github.com/EthanL06/ut-dining.git) and click the [Fork](https://github.com/EthanL06/ut-dining/fork) button in the top-right corner of the page.

    After forking, clone the repository to your local machine: